Talk About Our Love: Commercial performance

 On May 6, 2004, "Talk About Our Love" debuted at number 88 on the US Billboard Hot 100, being the sixth highest debut of the week.
 The song peaked at number 36 on June 3, the same week it earned the Billboard Hot 100's greatest retail gainer designation, becoming Norwood's lowest-peaking lead single at the time.
 Furthermore, it became her first single to fail reaching the top 20 since "U Don't Know Me (Like U Used To)" (1999) peaked at number 72.
-"Talk About Our Love" was more successful on Billboard's component charts: benefiting from strong physical sales, it peaked atop the Hot R&B/Hip-Hop Singles Sales and number three on the Hot Singles Sales, as well as reaching the top 20 on the Dance Club Songs and the Hot R&B/Hip-Hop Songs.
-The maxi CD single also peaked at number two on the Hot Dance Singles Sales.
+"Talk About Our Love" was more successful on Billboard's component charts, reaching the top 20 on the Dance Club Play and Hot R&B/Hip-Hop Singles & Tracks charts.
+The maxi-CD single also peaked at number two on the Dance Singles Sales chart.

 In the United Kingdom, "Talk About Our Love" debuted and peaked at number six on the UK Singles Chart, becoming Norwood's fifth non-consecutive top-ten single.
-The song was the second highest entry of the week-behind Britney Spears' "Everytime", which debuted at number one-and remained within the top ten for two weeks.
-Elsewhere, the song enjoyed moderate success.
-While it still managed to reach the top 40 in Australia, Ireland, Italy, and the Netherlands, it failed to enter the top 50 in other international markets.
+The song was the second-highest entry of the week and remained within the top ten for two weeks.
+Elsewhere, the song reached the top 40 in Australia, Ireland, Italy, and the Netherlands.